sarahwolf32/DCGAN-for-MNIST/README.md

 This is exciting for several reasons.
 On a practical level, there is far more unlabeled data in the world than there is labeled data.
 For researchers, it is exciting because it is an example of unsupervised learning.
 Learning useful representations of unlabeled data has many applications, and as Richard Feynman famously said, "What I cannot create, I do not understand".

 However, early GANs proved to be very difficult to train, especially with complex data like images.
-In an effort to overcome this, the authors of this paper introduced DCGAN, a GAN specialized for images.
+In an effort to overcome this, the authors of this paper introduced DCGAN, a class of GANs specialized for images.
 From extensive model exploration, they found a set of architectures that work well for image generation.

 ## How do GANs work?